-Governmental Accounting Standards Board (GASB) 74 Actuarial Valuation for the Other Postemployment Benefits (OPEB) as of June 30, 2017 Revised with Updated Net Position
+Governmental Accounting Standards Board (GASB) 74 Actuarial Valuation for the Other Postemployment Benefits (OPEB) as of June 30, 2018

 This report has been prepared at the request of NMRHCA Board to assist in administering the Fund.
 This valuation report may not otherwise be copied or reproduced in any form without the consent of the NMRHCA Board and may only be provided to other parties in its entirety.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.